thedarkjester/SolidityAttackVector/YetAnotherAttackVector.md

 * Copying the site code and removing the validation and then uploading to the smart contract
 * Creating your own call and directly setting the value on the contract outside of the dApp entirely

-A proof of concept can be seen in the sample repository provided ([Sample code] (https://github.com/thedarkjester/SolidityAttackVector "Github sample"))
+A proof of concept can be seen in the sample repository provided ( [Sample code](https://github.com/thedarkjester/SolidityAttackVector "Github sample") )

 `contractInstance.setTextField("Nice text<script>alert('I just did a silent javascript drive-by attack');</script>");`